Learn about the History of Trains in Puerto Rico

 Vega Baja (with its large sugar mill) was so important that their passenger train station was reconstructed to brick in about 1933.
 This was lucky, since it has survived all these years (as many of the original wooden train stations are long gone).
 It is this newly refurbished building that is now a museum, dedicated to the train system of old.

-This museum just opened earlier this month.
-At the moment, they have one guide, so hours are limited.
+This museum just opened in 2021.
+At the moment, the guide is back in the town office but can meet you at the museum by reservation.
+Hopefully they will be able to have set open days for the museum in the future.
 But it is worth a stop to learn about the system.
 There is a video of all the stops of the train (in its heyday).
 The photos are great!
 Then the “waiting room” area and “agents office” has been converted into a museum dedicated to the rise and fall of the train system in Puerto Rico.
 The placards are all in Spanish, but our guide Joshua gave a great tour, translating and telling stories about each display.
 He was really into it, and made the topic very interesting.
 Joshua is making an English language brochure about the place, so even if he is not there, English speakers can understand the displays.

 The town did a great job refurbishing the building, leaving some of the original brick and architecture of the roof on display.
 It still has the original floor, and you can see where the benches used to be attached.
 They tried to make the outside match the original as well, with signs for the different rooms.
 Outside the building, they have a locomotive and a sugar cane cargo car on display.